rizkytegar/rizkytegar/README.md

 Hello, I'm Rizky Tegar Pratama, an experienced web developer from Indonesia with more than 3 years of experience in the Software House industry.
 Work Position as Full Stack Web Developer.
 Focus on Backend/Server Side Programming with Laravel, Symfony, & ExpressJS.

 Flexible, Open to new opportunities, but not in urgent need of employment.
 Currently in the process of obtaining an Associate Cloud Engineer certificate from Google Cloud.
+Want to change career to Research and Development Software Engineer.
 Contact me for more information about my experience and portfolio.

 I am the co-founder of the [@gemarkode](https://github.com/gemarkode), & [@saturdaycoding](https://github.com/saturdaycoding).
 Contribute and be part of several IT Communities: CTF Staff at [Garuda Tersakti 72](https://github.com/garudatersakti72id), Software Quality Assurance at [MirachHub](https://github.com/MirachHub), Admin at [LazyCode](https://github.com/lazycodeid).
 Have contributed to the open source project : [@carbon-app/carbon](https://github.com/carbon-app/carbon), and [@SocialiteProviders/Providers](https://github.com/SocialiteProviders/Providers)

+# Jobs
+- Full Stack Web Developer
+# Other multitask jobs
+- Junior Cloud Engineer (Google Cloud Platform)
+- Cyber Security Operations Center for Web Platform and Cloud Platform (TIER 1)
+- Linux and Unix System Administrator

 # Contact